 If you choose to franchise a business model, the act of finding and supporting a master franchiser in a different country is direct exporting.
 If you get a contract from a U.S. or other national government agency, you are exporting directly to another country and potentially developing contacts that can lead to more sales independent of the government contract that got you to the new market in the first place.

 If you have a website that processes credit cards, you can also export directly.
 The use of web, social media, and cross-border eCommerce to find international buyers will only continue to grow.
 The two main kinds of cross-border eCommerce are business-to-business and business-to-consumer.
 A good way to sell internationally is through popular social media networks, advertising, and virtual stores.
 Many American business owners are now using a successful mix of these sales channels.
-Watch the eCommerce exporting video to see how it can work for you.

 Indirect selling can take different forms.
 You can select an agent, representative, or distributor to find buyers or sell your products in the foreign market.
 You can also sell through a wholesaler, or work through an export intermediary such as an export management company or export trading company. eCommerce platforms are a third option.